storm-devs/storm-engine/kb/0002-scripting-overview.md

 An `object` is a treelike text structure of an arbitrary shape.
 This means that it can store any amount of fields in _text_ form, even though specifying a number without quotes is allowed.

+Each object can be promoted to 'entity object' by binding itself to an entity type (using `CreateClass` or `CreateEntity` functions).
+Entity types are described in detail [here](0004-entities.md).

+Uninitialized objects can still be created and used by the scripts, except they won't be considered engine API.

 The strings may be converted back to `int` or `float` using `sti` and `stf` functions.

 ``` C++